Spouse visa, Section 30 Residence Act

 Is it possible to get married online?

 In some countries, online marriage is possible (e.g., in some states in the USA, in Saudi Arabia, and in Mexico).
-Whether these marriages are valid in Germany cannot be definitively determined.
+Whether these marriages are valid in Germany cannot be definitively answered.
 The Federal Foreign Office and the administrative courts have different opinions on this matter.

 Which law governs the marriage rights of dual nationals?